The Query Complexity of Local Search and Brouwer in Rounds: Local Search

 \subsection{Local Search in Polynomial Rounds}

 When the number of rounds $k$ is polynomial in $n$, that is $k = n^{\alpha}$ for some constant $\alpha > 0$, the algorithm that yields the upper bound in Theorem~\ref{thm:1} is no longer efficient.

 We design a different algorithm for this regime and also show an almost matching lower bound.
-With polynomial rounds we can focus on $d \geq 3$. \cite{sun2009quantum} proved a lower bound of $\widetilde{\Omega}(n)$ for fully adaptive algorithm in 2D and the divide-and-conquer algorithm by \cite{llewellyn1993local} achieves this bound with only $O(\log(n))$ rounds.
+With polynomial rounds we can focus on $d \geq 3$.
+Recall that Sun and Yao~\cite{sun2009quantum} proved a lower bound of $\widetilde{\Omega}(n)$ for fully adaptive randomized algorithms in 2D and the divide-and-conquer algorithm by Llewellyn, Tovey, and Trick~\cite{llewellyn1989local} achieves this bound with only $O(\log(n))$ rounds.